mixalturek/pekwm-desktop/README.md

 pekwm-desktop
 =============

-Configuration files for desktop based on PekWM.
+Configuration files for desktop based on pekwm window manager.